skhameneh/OpenVINO-ARM64/README.md

 # Version & Compatibility Notes

-## Ubuntu, OpenCV 4.1.0 and OpenVINO 2019 R1
+## Ubuntu, OpenCV 4.1.1 and OpenVINO 2019 R2

 1. OpenVINO only provides 32-bit 'armhf' libraries for Raspbian ('armhf' = Arm port using the hard-float ABI).
-2. OpenVINO binaries are only compiled for Python 2.7 and Python 3.5.
+2. OpenVINO binaries are only compiled for Python 2.7 and Python 3.5/3.7.
 3. Python 3 is preferred over Python 2.7 because of [this](https://pythonclock.org).
-4. OpenVINO R5 comes with OpenCV 4.1.0 compiled for Raspbian.
+4. OpenVINO R5 comes with OpenCV 4.1.1 compiled for Raspbian.
-5. Raspbian armhf modules are not fully compatible with other Linux distributions (broken links, dependencies, naming/version hell)
+5. Raspbian armhf modules are not fully compatible with other Linux distributions (broken links, dependencies, naming/version hell).
-6. Ubuntu is recommended over Debian Stretch. `numpy` for Python 3.x on Debian Stretch requires GLIBC 2.27+ (official repos only provide GLIBC 2.24)
-7. The Intel OpenVINO libraries only work with Python 2.7 and 3.5.
-Python 3.6 and 3.7 are not supported.
-Intel does not provide all sources at this time.
+6. Intel does not provide all sources for the OpenVINO libraries at this time.
-8. Ubuntu 18.04 (Bionic) does not have packages for Python 3.5, so Ubuntu 16.04 (Xenial) package sources are needed to install Python 3.5.
-9. I suggest building OpenCV from source.
+7. I suggest building OpenCV from source.
 The `cv2.so` provided by Intel may not work in all environments.

 # Installation